 These must always be recorded in the accident form folder no matter how minor.
 Appropriate action should be taken depending on severity, including sending the child home if necessary.
-Fill out an accident form (2 copies).
-Copy 1 to be signed by parent on collection and files in accident folder and 1 copy for the parents.
+Fill out an accident form (3 copies).
+Send 2 home to be signed and 1 returned to school.
 All head injuries (including facial injuries) must be reported to parents by telephone immediately.